 Why should I feel confident registering for a tour?

 ACIS has over 40 years of experience leading exceptional educational tours around the world.
 We wouldn’t continue to operate tours if we couldn’t continue to deliver high-quality, life-changing experiences.
 With the ongoing changes happening around the world daily, we have also instituted flexible policies to provide peace of mind.
-Participants registering on a 2023 tour can do so with zero money down until April 1, 2022.
-With no money down, there is no risk.
+All payments participants make towards their ACIS tour are fully refundable until September 1, 2022.
+This means participants will receive all their money back if they cancel before then.
 Plus, all participants who would like additional cancellation coverage after that date may upgrade their protection coverage and cancel for any reason and receive a full refund.
 In addition, ACIS’ Peace of Mind policy allows group leaders, at any point up to 45 days before departure, to move their same itinerary to any other travel date in 2022 or to the same travel season in 2023 for no change in cost.

 Do I need to be vaccinated to travel?

-All group leaders and travelers aged 12 and above will need to be fully vaccinated in order to travel with us in 2021-2022.
+All group leaders and travelers will need to be fully vaccinated in order to travel with us in 2022.
 Please check with the destination you are traveling to for the definition of fully vaccinated and if they require a booster shot.
 If requiring vaccinations continues to be the responsible policy in 2023, you can expect the requirement to remain.

 Will I need to wear a mask on tour?